Feedback control of the Kuramoto model defined on uniform graphs I: Deterministic natural frequencies: Introduction

 \subsection{Outline of the paper}

 The outline of this paper is as follows.
 In Section~2, we review fundamental theoretical results from \cite{IY23} and \cite{Y24a} for coupled nonlinear oscillator networks in the context of \eqref{eqn:dsys} and \eqref{eqn:csys}.
 These results play an important role in the analysis in Sections 4 and 5.
 In Section~3, we present our main results on synchronized solutions of the CKM \eqref{eqn:dsys} on complete graphs.
 The CKM \eqref{eqn:dsys} is transformed into an equivalent autonomous system, all its equilibria, the number of which is exactly $2^n$, are characterized, and their bifurcations and stability are determined.
 In particular, we prove that the equilibrium corresponding to the solution \eqref{eqn:dsol} undergoes a saddle-node bifurcation, at which a pair of stable and unstable equilibria is created, while all other equilibria are unstable when $b_1>0$ and $K>0$ is sufficiently small so that no equilibrium exists for $b_1=b_0=0$.
-In Section~4, we analyze the CL \eqref{eqn:csys} and show that the solution \eqref{eqn:csol} is always asymptotically stable whenever it exists, whereas all other continuous and discontinuous synchronized solutions are unstable when $b_1>0$ and $K>0$ is sufficiently small so that no synchronized solution exists for $b_1=b_0=0$.
+In Section~4, we analyze the CL \eqref{eqn:csys} and show that it has uncountably many synchronized solutions.
+Moreover, it is proved that the solution $u=U(x)+V(t)$ in \eqref{eqn:csol} is always asymptotically stable whenever it exists, and all other continuous and discontinuous synchronized solutions are unstable when $b_1>0$ and $K>0$ is sufficiently small so that no synchronized solution exists for $b_1=b_0=0$.
 In Section~5, we discuss the behavior of the CKM \eqref{eqn:dsys} on random dense and sparse graphs, using the results of Section~4 for the CL \eqref{eqn:csys}, based on the fundamental theory reviewed in Section~2.
-Finally, in Section~6, we illustrate the theoretical results by numerical simulations of the CKM \eqref{eqn:dsys} on complete simple graphs as well as on uniform random dense and sparse graphs.
+Finally, in Section~6, we give numerical simulations of the CKM \eqref{eqn:dsys} on complete simple graphs and on uniform random dense and sparse graphs, to demonstrate our theoretical results.